aayamdahal/undergraduation-crm/README.md

 ## ✨ Core capabilities

-- **Secure advisor access** – Email/password authentication backed by Firebase Auth with session persistence and optional self-service account creation for new teammates.【F:src/hooks/useAuth.ts†L26-L199】【F:src/components/auth/LoginPanel.tsx†L14-L161】
+- **Secure advisor access** – Email/password authentication backed by Firebase Auth with session persistence and optional self-service account creation for new teammates.【

-- **Student directory & segments** – Search by name/email/country, filter by application stage, and apply quick segments such as "Needs follow-up", "High intent", or "Essay support" to focus the day's outreach list.【F:src/components/dashboard/StudentDirectoryPanel.tsx†L17-L145】【F:src/hooks/useDashboardState.ts†L57-L134】
+- **Student directory & segments** – Search by name/email/country, filter by application stage, and apply quick segments such as "Needs follow-up", "High intent", or "Essay support" to focus the day's outreach list.【

-- **Workspace for a single student** – Surface journey metrics, tags, progress, communications, notes, reminders, and a dynamic AI summary for the selected learner or deep links like `/dashboard/students/[id]`.【F:src/components/dashboard/StudentProfilePanel.tsx†L19-L382】【F:src/components/dashboard/StudentDetailClient.tsx†L23-L169】
+- **Workspace for a single student** – Surface journey metrics, tags, progress, communications, notes, reminders, and a dynamic AI summary for the selected learner or deep links like `/dashboard/students/[id]`.【

-- **Collaboration tooling** – Log calls/emails/SMS/WhatsApp messages, append internal notes, schedule reminders, and trigger mock follow-up automations that also write to the interaction timeline.【F:src/components/dashboard/StudentProfilePanel.tsx†L206-L382】【F:src/services/students.ts†L590-L833】
+- **Collaboration tooling** – Log calls/emails/SMS/WhatsApp messages, append internal notes, schedule reminders, and trigger mock follow-up automations that also write to the interaction timeline.【

-- **Realtime data with offline fallback** – Firestore listeners keep the UI live, while an in-memory mock store populated from `src/data/students.ts` powers full interactivity when Firebase credentials are absent.【F:src/services/students.ts†L334-L461】【F:src/data/students.ts†L1-L200】
+- **Realtime data with offline fallback** – Firestore listeners keep the UI live, while an in-memory mock store populated from `src/data/students.ts` powers full interactivity when Firebase credentials are absent.【

-- **AI insight pipeline** – The Hugging Face Inference API summarises each student's latest activity with caching, validation, and helpful error messaging for missing keys or rate limits.【F:src/server/ai/summarizer.ts†L6-L207】【F:src/hooks/useStudentSummary.ts†L17-L114】
+- **AI insight pipeline** – The Hugging Face Inference API summarises each student's latest activity with caching, validation, and helpful error messaging for missing keys or rate limits.【

 ## 🧱 Tech stack

-- [Next.js 15 App Router](https://nextjs.org/) with React 19 and Turbopack dev/build pipelines.【F:package.json†L7-L16】
+- [Next.js 15 App Router](https://nextjs.org/) with React 19 and Turbopack dev/build pipelines.】
-- Tailwind CSS v4 (PostCSS pipeline) for styling primitives.【F:package.json†L17-L33】【F:postcss.config.mjs†L1-L9】
+- Tailwind CSS v4 (PostCSS pipeline) for styling primitives.
-- TypeScript-first codebase with ESLint for linting.【F:package.json†L17-L33】
+- TypeScript-first codebase with ESLint for linting.【
-- Firebase Web & Admin SDKs for auth + data, Hugging Face for AI summarisation.【F:package.json†L11-L16】
+- Firebase Web & Admin SDKs for auth + data, Hugging Face for AI summarisation.【

 ## 🔧 Development quick start